-- 3.1 The Whistle Blowing Standing Order was consulted on 4th June 2014 and published on 27th November 2014.
-Minor amendments were made to include names of new personnel who have responsibilities under Whistle Blowing.
-Standing Order 20/20 has been scheduled to be reviewed at the end of this year. - 3.2 In relation to Whistle Blowing; in May 1996 the Committee on Standards in Public Life stated that "All organisations face the risk of things going wrong or of unknowingly harbouring malpractice.
+- 3.2 In relation to Whistle Blowing; in May 1996 the Committee on Standards in Public Life stated that "All organisations face the risk of things going wrong or of unknowingly harbouring malpractice.
 Encouraging a culture of openness within an organisation will help: prevention is better than cure." - 3.3 The Public Interest Disclosure Act 1998 sets out a framework for public interest whistle blowing which protects workers from reprisal because they have raised concern about malpractice.
 Only a disclosure that relates to one of the broad categories of malpractice can qualify for protection under the Act.
 These include concerns about actual or apprehended breaches of civil, criminal, regulatory or administrative law; miscarriages of justice; dangers to health, safety and the environment and the cover up of any such malpractice.
 Case law continues to develop this area of law. - 3.4 In addition to employees, the Act covers for example, workers, contractors, trainees, agency staff.
-This list is not exhaustive. - 3.5 To be protected, the person blowing the whistle must believe that their disclosure is "in the public interest", i.e. disclosure is made in the reasonable belief that there is an issue such as wrongdoing in public office or something that presents a risk to the public that warrants disclosure. - 3.6 The Committee should note that there has been one allegation of Whistleblowing which was raised by an external Brigade employee.
-This allegation was received by our employee over the last twelve month period, using the Whistle Blowing Policy, to 31 March 2017.
+This list is not exhaustive. - 3.5 To be protected, the person blowing the whistle must believe that their disclosure is "in the public interest", i.e. disclosure is made in the reasonable belief that there is an issue such as wrongdoing in public office or something that presents a risk to the public that warrants disclosure. - 3.6 The Committee should note that there has been no allegations of whistleblowing raised by an employee over the last twelve months using the Whistle Blowing Policy up to 31 March 2018.

-Data Protection
+3.7 Data Protection